capactio/capact/docs/proposal/20201209-action-rollback.md

 The Rollback Custom Resource describes action rollback.
 Based on input TypeInstance, full rollback workflow is rendered.
 Once User approves it, the workflow is run.

-Initially, only one input TypeInstance is supported.
-In the future, we may consider to support multiple input TypeInstances.
+Only one input TypeInstance is supported.
 The behavior of Rollback Custom Resource is very similar to `Action` Custom Resource.

 To read more about the Rollback controller behavior, read the [New Rollback Controller](#new-rollback-controller) section.